simme/services_oop/README_NEW.markdown

        ...
      }

-The first URL segment *after* the resource is number zero, since the segments before that are given by your endpoint and resource.
+The first URI segment *after* the resource is number zero, since the segments before that are given by your endpoint and resource.

 Assume this URL for the retrieve method defined in the example above (using *REST Server*):
     GET http://domain.tld/endpoint/resource/5